AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/view-through-attribution/configuring-doubleclick-campaign-manager-view-through-attribution.md

 >[!NOTE]
 >
->If you're using the [!DNL Marketo Measure] and [!DNL DoubleClick Campaign Manager] integration, we require an [API connection](/help/api-connections/utilizing-marketo-measures-api-connections/integrated-ad-platforms.md#how-to-connect-ad-platforms) so we can download details of the campaigns and creatives to resolve the ads.
+>If you are using the [!DNL Marketo Measure] and [!DNL DoubleClick Campaign Manager] integration, we require an [API connection](/help/api-connections/utilizing-marketo-measures-api-connections/integrated-ad-platforms.md#how-to-connect-ad-platforms) so we can download details of the campaigns and creatives to resolve the ads.

 To begin gaining more granular insight from view through tracking with [!DNL Doubleclick Campaign Manager], our tracking pixel needs to be configured.